Home » Free Resources » »

 Tools for Process Capability Estimation

 Various tools are used in process capability estimation.
-Computer simulations can model processes to predict capability under various conditions.
-This is helpful in light of the long list of factors that can impact capability.
+Computer simulations can model processes to predict capability under multiple conditions.
+This is helpful considering the long list of factors that can impact capability.
 Computer models can determine the impact on capability based on tuning or refining individual factors.

 Besides Cp, Cpk, Pp, and Ppk, other tools used in process capability include: